 And then you meet teacher Mali Bickley, principal David Brownlee and the entire cast of educators committed to exploring new ways to use technology in, around and out of the classroom.
 After that, you think about the way your kids can learn a whole lot differently.

 It was a transformative day.
-It’s been two days and my mind is still
+It’s been two days and my mind is still fully blown.

 I’ve spent the last couple of years integrating technology into my kids’ lives as a way to make them better learners.
 Everyone around here has an iPad and is well versed in navigating everything from websites to YouTube.
 The older ones are using social media.